-An in-depth study of selected works of British and/or Commonwealth literature from the beginning of the twentieth century to the present focusing on a particular theme or genre.
+An in-depth study of selected works of British literature from the beginning of the eighteenth century to the present focusing on a particular theme or genre.
 Prerequisite: ENG 112.
-Fall, odd-numbered years.
+Fall.

 ENG 327 Special Topics

 Options for students to study, according to their interests, a variety of topics not covered in regular courses.
 To be announced by the department.
 Prerequisite: ENG 112.